jianwang-mpi/BlenderRender/README.md

 - Blender2.78

 #### Install Blender
-You need to download [Blender](http://download.blender.org/release/) and install scipy package to run the first part of the code.
+You need to download [Blender](http://download.blender.org/release/) and install scipy package.
 The provided code was tested with [Blender2.78](http://download.blender.org/release/Blender2.78/blender-2.78a-linux-glibc211-x86_64.tar.bz2), which is shipped with its own python executable as well as distutils package.
 Therefore, it is sufficient to do the following:

 ``` shell
 # Install pip